 You can try reviewing the answers from a regular test prep activity together in a playful game format.
 Have kids award themselves a point for each answer they get right, and challenge them to reach a set number of points by the end of the month.
 Or have them play “Scoot”, where there’s one problem on a card at each student desk, which kids answer on their own sheet of paper.
 Every 30 seconds, they scoot one seat to the right and answer the question that’s on the desk they moved to.
 Scoot is so fun and kids love getting the chance to move around in between answering questions.

 You can also pass out individual dry erase boards, and as you display each problem for the class to solve, have kids write the answer on their boards.
 They can hold the boards up for you to see and give immediate feedback on.
-There’s something about using markers and boards that makes even test prep more engaging for kids.
+There’s something about using markers and boards that make even test prep more engaging for kids.

 And if you have iPads in your classroom, students can use a free app like Show Me to record their work.
 Have them solve in the app, writing directly on the screen and recording the narration of how they solved.
-I like this strategy because it encourages kids to think deeply about the question and their own thinking: rather than rushing through 5 questions and just picking ABC or D, they’re getting to delve deeply into one specific question or strategy and explain their reasoning.
-Since this is just a practice activity, you don’t even have to have students submit the work to you for assessment: they can save it in their digital portfolio, or play it for a classmate and share strategies, then delete it.
+I like this strategy because it encourages kids to think deeply about the question and their own thinking: Rather than rushing through five questions and just picking ABC or D, they’re getting to delve deeply into one specific question or strategy and explain their reasoning.
+Since this is just a practice activity, you don’t even have to have students submit the work to you for assessment: They can save it in their digital portfolio, or play it for a classmate and share strategies, then delete it.

 Simple strategies like these keep you and your students from feeling overburdened with worksheets and make the test prep feel like more like the other, meaningful activities you do in class.

 Ultimately, we teach students, not standards.
-Don’t wait for someone in your district or state to reiterate that: make it true in your daily practice.You are more than a test score, and so are your students.
+Don’t wait for someone in your district or state to reiterate that: Make it true in your daily practice.You are more than a test score, and so are your students.
 Click To Tweet